LBL-EESA/TECA/doc/rtd/developer.rst

 native data type is used.
 For instance if data loaded from disk has a single precision floating point data type, this data type is maintained as the data moves through a pipeline and this data type is used for the results of calculations.
-In some situations a high or low precision is useful or necessary in those circumstances TECA may change the data type as needed.
+However, in some situations a high or low precision is useful and/or necessary.
+In those circumstances TECA may change the data type as needed.
 For these reasons when writing data processing code one must not hard code for a specic type and instead write generic code that can handle any of the supported types.

-TECA's load balancing system dynamically executes codes on both the CPU and GPU.
-Thus one must make assumptions about the location of data input to a pipeline stage.
+Additionally, TECA's load balancing system dynamically executes codes on both the CPU and GPU.
+Thus one must not make assumptions about the location of data input to a pipeline stage.
 Instead one must write generic code that can process data on either the CPU or GPU.